Diamond Way Buddhism: The 16th Karmapa

 The 16th Karmapa Ranjung Rigpe Dorje (1924–1981) was born in Derge in eastern Tibet.
 Karmapa left the People's Republic of China in 1959, deciding that the Dharma would be served better outside Communist China.
 The Karmapas were the first incarnations to start the tulku-system and they are the heads of the Karma Kagyu lineage.

 He was the Lama who told the Nydahls to start Karma Kagyu centres in the West and later visited many Karma Kagyu centres, mainly staying in centres founded by the Nydahls or Kalu Rinpoche.
 His first visit in the West was in 1974 and he gave numerous teachings and empowerments in the centres.

 The 17th Karmapa

 Trinley Thaye Dorje (born 1983) is the current head of the Karma Kagyu School and one of the candidates to the reincarnation of the 16th Karmapa.
-He is considered the true incarnation of the Karmapa by the Diamond Way Buddhist Centers, as well as by Shamarpa, Shangpa Rinpoche, the Second Beru Khyentse, Gyatrul Rinpoche and Sherab Gyaltsen Rinpoche.
+He is considered the true incarnation of the Karmapa by the Diamond Way Buddhist Centers, as well as by Shamarpa, Shangpa Rinpoche, the Second Beru Khyentse, Gyatrul Rinpoche, Nedo Rinpoche and Sherab Gyaltsen Rinpoche.

 Trinley Thaye Dorje was born in Tibet but managed to escape in 1994 and was enthroned by Shamarpa at the Karmapa International Buddhist Institute (KIBI).
 He has since visited the West several times in order to teach.
 The first time he visited Europe was in 2000 and the first time he visited the United States was in 2003.